 Projects eligible for SHOPP funds include major capital improvements that are necessary to preserve and protect the state highway system and are consistent with the TAMP.
-Projects included in the program shall be limited to improvements relative to the maintenance, safety, operation, and rehabilitation of state highways and bridges that do not add a new traffic lane to the system.

-Examples of SHOPP-eligible operation improvement projects include, but are not limited to the following:
+Projects included in the program shall be limited to improvements relative to the maintenance, safety, operation, and rehabilitation of state highways and bridges that do not add a new traffic lane to the system, and to advance mitigation projects.
+Streets and Highways Code Section 2030 (b)(1)(D) states that complete street components, including active transportation purposes, pedestrian and bicycle safety projects, transit facilities, and drainage and storm water capture projects are SHOPP-eligible in conjunction with any other allowable project.
+Examples of operation improvement projects include, but are not limited to the following:

 - a.
-Auxiliary lanes near ramps and interchanges to allow for safe acceleration and deceleration of entering and exiting vehicles. - b.
+Auxiliary lanes for merging or weaving between adjacent interchanges. - b.
 Intersection modifications including traffic signals.

 - c.
-Slow vehicle lanes on conventional highways and four lane freeways, where justified on the basis of an engineering analysis.
+Slow vehicle lanes on conventional highways and four lane freeways.

 - d.
 Curve and vertical alignment corrections.

 - e.
 Two-way left turn lanes.

 - f.
 Channelization.

 - g.
 Turnouts.

 - h.
 Chain control and truck brake inspection sites.

 - i.
 Shoulder widening.

 - j.
 Traffic Management Systems.

 - k.
 Traffic Management Centers.

 - I. Multimodal corridor projects.

-13. Display of Project Scope, Budget, Schedule, and Project Outputs
+13. Display of Project Scope, Budget, Schedule, and Performance Measure